2025 Pasig local elections

 Local elections were held in Pasig on Monday, May 12, 2025, as part of the 2025 Philippine general election.
-The electorate will elect a mayor, a vice mayor, twelve members of the Pasig City Council, and one representative to the House of Representatives of the Philippines.
-The officials elected in the election will assume their respective offices on June 30, 2025, for a three-year-long term.
+The electorate elected a mayor, a vice mayor, twelve members of the Pasig City Council, and one representative to the House of Representatives of the Philippines.
+The officials elected in the election assumed their respective offices on June 30, 2025, for a three-year-long term.

-The election is primarily contested around the two rival tickets Giting ng Pasig headed by the reelectionist Mayor Vico Sotto, and Team Kaya This, headed by businesswoman Sarah Discaya.
-Sotto is running for this third and final term as Mayor of Pasig, having been in office since 2019.
+The election was primarily contested around the two rival tickets Giting ng Pasig headed by the reelectionist Mayor Vico Sotto, and Team Kaya This, headed by businesswoman Sarah Discaya.
+Sotto ran for this third and final term as Mayor of Pasig, having been in office since 2019, and won in a landslide victory.

 Background

-Several graft cases have been filed against incumbent mayor Vico Sotto, the first ones he has faced in his political career, which he believes are politically motivated.
-The cases stem from allegedly distributing shirts instead of cash allowances to city hall employees, and for allegedly giving an illegal tax discount to telco company Converge ICT.
-In addition, a petition for a temporary restraining order has also been filed against the implementation of Mayor Sotto's flagship project, the ₱9.6-billion reconstruction of the Pasig City Hall Complex.
+Several graft cases had been filed against incumbent mayor Vico Sotto, the first ones he had faced in his political career, which he believed were politically motivated.
+The cases stemmed from allegedly distributing shirts instead of cash allowances to city hall employees, and for allegedly giving an illegal tax discount to telco company Converge ICT.
+In addition, a petition for a temporary restraining order had also been filed against the implementation of Mayor Sotto's flagship project, the ₱9.6-billion reconstruction of the Pasig City Hall Complex.